YamanAlBochi/RealTimeSalesInsights/README.md

-Note: all invoice sales records are directly uploaded to MySql in the company's Sales Management system (OLAT).
+Note: all invoice sales records are directly uploaded to MySql in the company's Sales Management system (OLAT), around 150230 Sales Transctions.